 This ensemble is formed on the basis of auditions at the beginning of the fall semester.
-A variety of classical repertoire is learned and performed in the Providence community and in local churches.

-(0.5 to 1 credit hour) - 316.12 MUS: Ensemble Master Class Ensembles are formed based on auditions at the beginning of the semester.
+A variety of classical repertoire is learned and performed in the Providence community and in local churches. - classical repertoire is learned and performed in the Providence community and in local churches.
+(0.5 to 1 credit hour) 316.12 MUS: Ensemble Master Class - Ensembles are formed based on auditions at the beginning of the semester.
 Ensembles include classical duos, trios, quartets, quintets, up to octets, and worship bands.
 Each ensemble is required to perform at least once at a weekly master class and at least once during a Providence recital and/or at an event outside the university college community.
 (Prerequisite: Students must have taken lessons on the auditioned instrument prior to registering for this course) (1 credit hour) - 316.14 MUS: Instrumental Ensemble Ensembles are formed on the basis of auditions at the beginning of the semester.
 A variety of classical instrumental music is learned and performed in the Providence community and in local churches.
 (0.5 to 1 credit hour) - 316.15 MUS: String Quartet (up to 1 credit hour)